sastofficial/sastofficial.github.io/pages/albums.md

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.
 I have also listened to Daft Punk - Discovery by watching Interstella 5555.
-I also remember listening to SOPHIE - PRODUCT but i dont know if i ever wrote down when i listened to that,
+I also remember listening to SOPHIE - PRODUCT but i dont know if i ever wrote down when i listened to that, I have also listened to 100 gecs - Snake Eyes abunch of times